DNP Admission Requirements

 Admission decisions are based on a holistic evaluation of the applicant’s metrics, experiences and attributes that contribute to the overall mission, vision, goals, diversity, and values of the university and the needs of the advanced nursing profession.

-- Undergraduate and graduate minimum GPA of 3.0.
+- Undergraduate and graduate minimum GPA of 3.0 is preferred.

 - A baccalaureate degree in nursing from a nationally accredited upper division program which included supervised clinical practice in a variety of nursing settings, including community/public health and management.
 Applicants completing the College’s Associate Degree to Master’s in Nursing program are eligible for admission.

 - Successful completion of undergraduate courses in physical assessment, community/public health, research, statistics, and an undergraduate psych/mental health course for DNP (Psych/Mental Health).